How To Make Bokeh Shapes

 Another method is putting your paper circle inside a lens filter ring.
 This eliminates need for tape.
 Experiment to see what works best for you!

-Whichever you choose – purchased or DIY, just put the filter on your lens, use the settings mentioned above, and voila!
+Ultimately, whichever you choose – purchased or DIY, just put the filter on your lens, use the settings mentioned above, and voila!

 PLAY WITH THE LOVELY BOKEH.
 SMILE.
 REPEAT!